rudderlabs/profiles-mcp/README.md

 ## Using Amazon Bedrock (Optional)

+The MCP server supports both Anthropic and Amazon Bedrock through a universal wrapper that automatically routes to the appropriate service based on your configuration.

+### For Bedrock:
-To use Amazon Bedrock instead of Anthropic, simply add these to your `.env` file:
+Add these to your `.env` file:

 ```bash
 # For API key authentication (simplest)